Grilled Skirt Steak

 How to marinate skirt steak

-In a medium bowl, combine the olive oil, soy sauce, lime juice, hot sauce, brown sugar and minced garlic.
+Make the skirt steak marinade recipe.
+Combine the olive oil, soy sauce, lime juice, hot sauce, brown sugar and minced garlic in a medium bowl.
 Add a pinch of salt and pepper, too.
-Stir until combined.
+Whisk until combined.

 Place the skirt steak in a gallon-sized zip-top bag.
 Pour the marinade on top of the steak.